 Kendra Freeman, chief product officer at Portland-based sports CBD company Mendi and board member of the Oregon Cannabis Association, noted that while the licensing fees are relatively low at $6,000, the other costs associated with starting a marijuana company can be prohibitive.

-She would like to see more statewide grants and tax allocation for the Black and brown communities.
+She would like to see more statewide grants and tax allocation for the minority communities.

 “This plant became illegal because of racism,” Freeman said, questioning why social equity wasn’t part of Oregon’s rules from the start.

 “Even today as we’re talking, there are people sitting in jail for marijuana crimes and there are people making billions of dollars with the same plant.
 That’s not right.”

 Freeman called on the leaders of Oregon to look at the “big picture.”

 Without leveling the playing field for minority marijuana entrepreneurs, “the cannabis industry will always look a certain way, and that’s not diverse,” Freeman said.

 “They didn’t get it written in the legislation, but I’m hoping the leaders are listening now,” she added.